itucsdb1610/artskull/docs/installation.rst

    :align: center

 - Then leave every other setting as it is and finish installation.
-- Open pgAdmin program and double click first server under ìServersî enter password given during installation if prompted (it may 123456)
+- Open pgAdmin program and double click first server under ‚ÄúServers‚Äù enter password given during installation if prompted (it may 123456)

 .. figure:: img/installation5.png
    :scale: 50 %
    :alt: postgresinstall
    :align: center

-- Right click on the ìDatabasesî and then click ìCreate -> Database Öî
+- Right click on the ‚ÄúDatabases‚Äù and then click ‚ÄúCreate -> Database ‚Ä¶‚Äù

 .. figure:: img/installation6.png
    :scale: 50 %
    :alt: postgresinstall
    :align: center

-- Enter ìitucsdb1610î into database and leave other settings as it is.
+- Enter ‚Äúitucsdb1610‚Äù into database and leave other settings as it is.

 .. figure:: img/installation7.png
    :scale: 50 %